Overview - Expenses

 After adjustments for fixed commitments and applicable overhead expense, refunds for room and board are prorated on a daily basis in accordance with the student’s attendance based on the College’s calendar.
 Students who are dismissed from the College within the first five weeks for other than academic or medical reasons are not entitled to refunds.
 Financial aid awards will be credited in proportion to educational expenses, as stipulated in a student’s award letter, but in no case will they exceed total charges to be collected.
 Title IV funds will be refunded in accordance with federal regulations.
 Refunds will be made within thirty days of the student’s departure.

 There are opportunities at Bowdoin to receive financial aid in meeting the charge for tuition.
-Information about scholarships and other financial aid may be found under Admission to the College.
+Information about scholarships and other financial aid may be found in the Admissions section.

 Room and Board

 First-year students and sophomores are guaranteed housing and are required to live on campus.
-Entering first-year students may indicate their residence needs on a preference card issued by the Residential Life Office during the summer preceding their arrival at Bowdoin.
-The director of Residential Life coordinates housing accommodations for the remaining classes through a lottery system.
+Entering first-year students may indicate their residence preferences online the summer preceding their arrival at Bowdoin.
+The Associate Director of Housing Operations coordinates housing accommodations for the remaining classes through a lottery system.

-Residence hall suites consist of a study and bedroom, provided with essential furniture.
-Students should furnish blankets and pillows; linen and laundry services are available at moderate cost.
+Residence hall suites consist of bedroom(s) and a common room and are furnished with essential furniture.
 College property is not to be removed from the building or from the room in which it belongs; occupants are held responsible for any damage to their rooms or furnishings.

 Board charges are the same regardless of whether a student eats at the Moulton Union or Thorne Hall.
 Students who live in Bowdoin facilities, except apartments and a few other student residences, are required to take a 19-meal, 14-meal, or 10-meal residential board plan.
 First-year students are required to take the 19-meal plan for their entire first year on campus.
 Students living in College apartments or off campus may purchase a 9-meal or declining balance board plan or one of the residential plans, if they choose.